integrationsuperhero/apic/Lab7/index.md

----
-title: APIC Dev Jam - Lab 7 - The Consumer Experience
+# APIC Dev Jam - Lab 7 - The Consumer Experience #
----

 In this lab, you will explore the consumer experience for APIs that have been exposed to your Sandbox catalog.
 Using the Developer Portal, you